-Astronomy in Africa will take a giant leap forward with the unveiling of the 64-dish MeerKAT array in South Africa on July 13.
+Astronomy in Africa took a giant leap forward with the unveiling of the 64-dish MeerKAT array in South Africa on July 13.
 The MeerKAT will be the largest and most sensitive radio telescope in the southern hemisphere until the Square Kilometre Array (SKA) is completed.

 Why is this such a big deal?
 After all, Africa has many challenges more pressing than exploring the universe.
 But, as my colleagues and I recently argued in an article for Nature Astronomy, astronomy occupies a special place among the many efforts to address development challenges.
 It has a unique ability to stimulate thoughts of “what is possible” in the minds of marginalised communities, women and children.

 Astronomy connects philosophical, cultural and inspirational elements with the cutting edge of science and technology.
 This affords the discipline a unique advantage to foster socioeconomic development.
 For instance, astronomy has been used in Sierra Leone to improve middle school pupils’ literacy.
 It worked because they loved what they were learning.

 The International Astronomical Union’s Office of Astronomy for Development uses astronomy to drive positive developmental change.
 It has ten regional and language centres.
 Three are in Africa, in Ethiopia, Nigeria and Zambia.
 The global coordinating office is situated in South Africa.

 Our challenge as astronomers is not only to grow the discipline in Africa.
 We also need to ensure that this growth is accompanied by the educational, technology transfer and societal engagement initiatives that can drive the continent’s development priorities.

 The funding we disburse has been used to run a number of programmes aimed at developing skills among school and university students.